eeshasuk/Meagle/README.md

 <br/><br/>

 ## Software and Services Used ##
-Quizzical FBLA was developed using the following software applications and services:
+Meagle  was developed using the following software applications and services:

 Auth0 - [https://www.auth0.com](https://www.auth0.com)
 > Purpose: Auth0 provides a universal authentication & authorization platform for web, mobile and legacy applications.
 You can easily and quickly connect your apps, choose identity providers, add users, set up rules, customize your login page and access analytics from one dashboard